Rokhlin property and approximate representability for inclusions of index-finite type: Dualities between Rokhlin property and approximate representability

+We need one more additional assumption that $A$ is finite for the following result.
+But this looks harmless since we know that the following holds in the case that $A$ has (SP)-property (see \cite{LO:2019}).

-(2): Suppose $E$ has the generalized tracial approximate representability.
-To shwo that $\widehat{E}$ has the generalized tracial Rokhlin property consider a nonzero positive element $z$ in $B_{\infty}$.
-By Lemma \ref{L:contractioninsubalgebra}, we have a positive contraction $p$ in $A_{\infty}$ such that $p \lesssim z$.
-For this $p$ there are a positive contraction $e$ in $P_{\infty} \cap P'$ such that
+\begin{thm} Let $A$, $P$, and $B$ be as in Theorem \ref{T:tracialduality1}.
+Further, assume $A$ is finite.
+Then the conditional expectation $E:A \to P$ has the generalized approximate representability if and only if the dual conditional expectation $\widehat{E}:B\to A$ has the generalized tracial Rokhlin property. \end{thm} \begin{proof} Suppose that $E$ has the generalized tracial approximate representability.
+To show that $\widehat{E}$ has the generalized tracial Rokhlin property consider a nonzero positive element $z$ in $B_{\omega}$.
+By Lemma \ref{L:contractioninsubalgebra}, we have a positive contraction $p$ in $A_{\omega}$ such that $p \lesssim z$.
+For this $p$ we consider a positive contraction $e$ in $P_{\omega} \cap P'$ such that

-a positive contraction $g$ in $A_{\infty}\cap A'$, and a finite set $\{u_i\}$ in $A$ such that
+a positive contraction $r$ in $A_{\omega}\cap A'$, and a finite set $\{u_i\}$ in $A$ such that

 Note that $\{(u_i,u_i^*)\}$ is a quasi-basis for $E$ by Remark \ref{R:quasibasis}.
-Define $f$ in $B_{\infty}$ by
+Define $f$ in $B_{\omega}$ by

 Note that

 Thus $f^{1/2}r^{1/2}=f=r^{1/2}f^{1/2}$.
 On the other hand, for any $a\in A$

 Moreover,